strata/data/docs/mapping.md

 ## Mapping collections

+You can also map data to a collection of array items or objects.
+This automatically sets pagination to make it easier to output pagination information or run subsequent requests.

+### Setting pagination
 To automatically generate pagination we need to pass data about the total results, results per page and current page.

-You can call the following methods to set the property path to the data field, or pass the actual value as an integer.
+You can call the following methods to set the property path to the appropriate data field, or pass the actual value as an integer.

+Pagination property paths are relative to the original data root, this is not affected by passing a `$rootProperty` argument to the `map()` method.

 * `totalResults()`
 * `resultsPerPage()`